DelphinusLab/prover-node-docker/README.md

 Make sure you use `grep Huge /proc/meminfo` to check it is changed and then start docker containers.

+Please note the above will only set the current running system huge pages.
+I will reset after the machine restarted.
+If you want to keep it after restarting, add the following entry to the `/etc/sysctl.conf` file:

+`vm.nr_hugepages=15000`

 ### GPU Configuration

 If you need to specify GPUs, you can do so in the `docker-compose.yml` file.
 The `device_ids` field is where you can specify the GPU's to use.